What is CAMT.053 anyway?

 It’s great for software.
 It’s terrible to read.
 And good luck importing it into a spreadsheet as-is.

 Paste the XML here and you get a flat CSV back, one row per transaction.
-Seven columns: booking date, amount, currency, credit or debit, a signed amount, the counterparty name, and the remittance reference.
+Seventeen columns covering what reconciliation actually needs: booking and value dates, a signed amount with its currency, credit or debit, the booking status, the counterparty name and IBAN, the end-to-end ID, mandate ID and account servicer reference each in its own column, the joined remittance text, plus every statement’s opening and closing balance.
+Pick comma or semicolon and, if Excel mangles your umlauts, tick the BOM box.
 Drop it into Excel, Google Sheets, or your accounting import and move on.

 How the conversion works